Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ## When Pi Starts Up, Start Camera ##
-• To make the camera start when the Pi starts, you'll need to do a couple things.
+• To make the camera start when the Pi boots up, you'll need to do a couple things.
 • Open the crontab...
 ```
 sudo crontab -e